 By offering an audit function, a PMO can periodically check up on a project in a structured way, with a detailed report as an output.
 This can feed up to senior managers and also help the project manager change working practices on the project.
 The report also serves as a useful document for sharing best practice (and what should be avoided) with other project managers, therefore improving the team’s ability overall.

 The objective of doing this is to get more successful, more consistent delivery of projects.
 Ultimately, this is what any organization should be aiming for: repeatable, standardized results that deliver quality outcomes time after time.

 Finally, the governance function provided by most PMOs includes reporting.
 This is a very common function that benefits senior leaders in the organization because it enables them to see progress reports in a standardized way.

-The impartiality that the PMO brings also means that troubled projects can be highlighted so that they can be dealt with – project managers reporting independently may seek to hide some of the bad news on their project (not always intentionally).
-The PMO operates transparently, and is a fact-driven but pragmatic part of the business that offers senior managers confidence that the reporting is accurate and focused.
+The impartiality that the PMO brings also means that troubled projects can be highlighted so that they can be dealt with.
+Project managers reporting independently may seek to hide some of the bad news on their project (not always intentionally).
+The PMO operates transparently, and is a fact-driven but pragmatic part of the business.
+It offers senior managers confidence that the reporting is accurate and focused.

 With this information, managers can make better decisions and act quickly to support projects in trouble.

-The governance role of the PMO is wide-ranging but it’s all underpinned by the same objectives: making it easier for project managers to do their jobs effectively and at the same time ensuring the best value for the business.
+The governance role of the PMO is wide-ranging but it’s all underpinned by the same objectives.
+This makes it easier for project managers to do their jobs effectively and at the same time ensuring the best value for the business.

-Managers should look to the PMO to capitalize on their governance functions to best support the strategic objectives of the company and get you where you want to be.
+Managers should look to the PMO to capitalize on their governance functions to best support the strategic objectives of the company.
+This will get you where you want to be.